Quenya: Numerals

 According to Christopher Tolkien, "the Eldar used two systems of numerals one of sixes (or twelves), and one of fives. (or tens)."
 That is a duodecimal counting (base 12), and a decimal system.
-The Quenya word made by J. R. R. Tolkien for the 'decimal system of counting' is maquanotië - "hand counting".
+The Quenya word made by J. R. R. Tolkien for the 'decimal system of counting' is maquanotië – "hand counting".

 The known numbers for 1–20 are presented below; those from early Quenya ("Early Qenya Grammar") are in bold.

 Other attested number words include esta and inga for 'first'.
 Tolkien was dissatisfied with esta, the definition is marked with a query in the "Etymologies".
 Maqua means specifically a group of five objects, like the English word "pentad"; similarly maquat "pair of fives" refers to a group of ten objects.
 The word yunquenta for thirteen literally means "12 and one more".

-"Qenya" numerals above twenty show that the smaller units come first, min yukainen "21" being "one-twenty", and also reflects in how it's written in Tengwar.
+"Qenya" numerals above twenty show that the smaller units come first, min yukainen "21" being "one-twenty", which reflects how they are written in Tengwar.